jupiterproject/api/README.md

 ## 🖥️ Self-Hosting
 The Jupiter API is able to be self-hosted.
-It is powered all by the Google Classroom API.
+The assignment modules are powered by the **Google Classroom API**.
 > **Note**: The API is not completed yet, meaning you should not try using it (obviously).
 This also means that the self-hosting guide is subject to change.

 ### Current Self-Hosting Guide